jotask/CS22510Assignment/README.md

 ### Recommendation

-> Before compile the code I recommend run the follow command `cmake CMakeList.txt`.
+> Before compiling the code I recommend run the follow command `cmake CMakeList.txt`.
 This command uses the CMake for build a custom Makefile custom for each Operating System.

-On the terminal, run `make` command (you need to be on the directory where the file "Makefile" exist).
-This compile all code and build the executable ready for run the program.
+On the terminal, run `make` command (you need to be in the directory where the file "Makefile" exists).
+This compiles all code and builds the executable ready to run the program.

 ## Usage

 On a terminal go to the compiled program and use the follow command for run it: `./Assignment`

 Once the program has been opened you can see the simulation on the created screen.
-For stop the simulation just close the screen.
+To stop the simulation just close the screen.

-The program have parameters that can be changed by passing arguments when it runs.
+The program can have parameters that can be changed by passing arguments when it runs.

 ## Arguments

 `-debug`
 Enable the debug information.
-At the moment only draw the border of each cell on the world.
+At the moment only draw the border of each cell in the world.
 For know where are each cell.

 `-delay`
 Set the delay for each simulation step.
-Example: the following argument `-delay=2.5` set the delay for each step on the simulation to be 2.5 seconds.
+Example: the following argument `-delay=2.5` set the delay for each step in the simulation to be 2.5 seconds.

 `-savescreen`
 Store on an image each step of the simulation.
-The files are stored on the data folder
+The files are stored in the data folder

 `-poses`
 Set the file for the poses data.
 Example: `-poses=data/poses.txt` set the program read that file for the poses information